Skip to Main Content

 • You can use proximity searching, e.g., "lung|pulmonary AROUND 3 cancer|neoplasms"

-• The order of your terms will affect the results
+• The order of your search terms will affect the results

-• It will be difficult to logically explain what is happening with Google Scholar searches: It is a bit of a black box
+• It will be difficult to logically explain what is happening with Google Scholar searches: It is a "black box"

 • That said, you can keep a record of the searches as you executed them, the dates you ran them, the location you ran them from, and how many of the results you screened, for your search documentation

-• You can use Publish or Perish, free software, to apply many of these suggestions [4], and to batch export records from Google Scholar [5, 6]
+• You can use Publish or Perish, free software, to apply many of these suggestions, and to batch export records from Google Scholar

-Searching for citation relationships includes at least five approaches to finding references that you may not have picked up through your database searching.
-This can be especially important if your database search strategies were not thorough, if the literature on your topic is dispersed across multiple databases or subject areas, or if the vocabulary used by authors is highly heterogenous for a given idea.
+Searching for citation relationships includes at least six approaches to finding references that you may not have picked up through your database searching.
+This can be especially important if it is difficult to comprehensively search for your topic, if the literature on your topic is dispersed across multiple databases or subject areas, or if the vocabulary used by authors is highly heterogenous for a given idea.

-• This method is probably the most widely known supplementary approach to finding literature on a given topic; it is usually limited to searching the reference lists of included studies, and therefore takes place after screening.
-This process can also be semi-automated using the citationchaser tool
+• Reference list checking is probably the most widely known supplementary approach to finding literature on a given topic; it is usually limited to searching the reference lists of included studies, and therefore takes place after the initial screening.
+This process can also be semi-automated using the citationchaser tool, in which case all of the cited references are exported and screened in a more rigorous process called backward citation searching.

 2. Checking included studies in other relevant knowledge syntheses